-An excerpt of Depressed While Black originally appeared on The Conversation, a Al-Jazeera+series.
+An excerpt of Depressed While Black originally appeared on The Conversation, an Al-Jazeera+series.

-In 2012, I received a wake up call.
-I sped on a Los Angeles highway wanting to die.
+In 2012, I received a wake-up call as I sped on a Los Angeles highway wanting to die.
 A few days later, I walked into USC’s Student Counseling building, the same service I thought I didn’t need a few months before.

 I was such an emotional wreck that I had not one, but two school counselors staring at me as if I was minutes from my demise.
 The room was eerily quiet with only the sound of my belabored breaths and murmured phrases revealing my fizzling will to live.
 I looked down into the wilting Kleenex in my hands, making my locs dangle in front of my face like broken curtains.
 My crumpled posture was my feeble attempt to escape from the world.
 But I couldn’t hide from myself, let alone my counselors.

 I faced two USC counselors who told me I should have a police escort to the hospital.

 “Do the police have to take me?
 Can I just go by myself?”
 I had no desire to be stuffed in the back of a cop car for feeling sad.
 NWA’s “F*** The Police” floated in the back of my mind like elevator music.
 I already hated the LAPD for making my South Central neighborhood feel more like a military zone than a community.
 On a monthly basis, the whirring noise of police helicopters shook the house like violent earthquake tremors.
 Powerful helicopter lights beamed through my bedroom window looking for crime suspects.
 I learned from a young age that the police protect whites and terrorize blacks.
 My family still talked about a neighbor who was killed over two decades ago by the police in his backyard and left outside for hours.
 Depression made me weak and vulnerable, and these are the people I was supposed to entrust myself to?